imath/bp-idea-stream/readme.txt

 == Screenshots ==

-1. BuddyPress User profile.
-2. BuddyPress Group
+1. Submit form in a BuddyPress Group
-3. WP Idea Stream BuddyPress Settings Tab

 == Changelog ==